aajonaa/smart-drawio/README_EN.md

 A: Supports 20+ types including flowcharts, architecture diagrams, sequence diagrams, ER diagrams, mind maps, network topology diagrams, etc. AI will automatically select the most suitable type.

 **Q: Can generated charts be modified?**
 A: Absolutely!
-After generation, you can freely edit on the Excalidraw canvas, including adjusting positions, modifying styles, adding elements, and more.
+After generation, you can freely edit on the Draw.io canvas, including adjusting positions, modifying styles, adding elements, and more.

 **Q: What is the access password feature?**
 A: The access password feature allows server administrators to configure a unified LLM.
 Users only need to enter the password to use it, without needing to apply for their own API Key.
 When access password is enabled, the server-side configuration takes priority over local configuration.